One of the big things coming out of Shoptalk 2019 held in Las Vegas recently was: Stores need to get digital. Why?

 Product recommendations right where the action is

 The retailers can use the digital shelf-edge displays to deploy a captivating animated content highlighting and recommending the complimentary products, such as specific makeup brushes for makeup palettes, or the most suitable paste for wallpaper rolls.
-Alongside the product recommendations, interactive content revealing hint and tips on getting the best out of the chosen product can also help to create a customer experience that is engaging and has real value.
+Alongside the product recommendations, interactive content revealing hint and tips on getting the best out of the chosen product can also help to create a customer experience that is engaging and has a real value.
 Of course, don’t forget the combo deal right at the shelf edge.

 Is your brand talking at the shelf edge?
 Mobile.
 Digital.
 Price.